A. Discovery of the empty tomb

 iii.
 “We need not be detained by that curiosity of exegesis which supposes that he still had to enter the heavenly holy of holies to complete the antitype of the Day of Atonement initiated by his sacrifice on the cross.”
 (Bruce)

-b.
+c.
 I am ascending to My Father and your Father, and to My God and your God: Jesus did not say, Our Father and God, and therefore pointed out a difference between His relationship with God and the disciples’ relationship with God.
 The One enthroned in the heavens is certainly their Father and God, but not in the identical way that He is Father and God to Jesus.

 i.
 “He says not ‘Our Father’: in one sense therefore, He is mine, in another sense He is yours; by nature mine, by grace yours . . . my God, under whom I also am as a man; your God, between whom and you I am a mediator.”
 (Augustine)